QuiltMC/rfcs/structure/0007-community-team.md

     * If the vote (and thus application) has passed, the Community Manager overseeing the application must provide the applicant with any documentation they need, ensure they're ready to join the Community Team now, and provide them with any roles and access that their new position requires.
-The Community Manager should also help the new community manager to settle into their position, support and train them as necessary, introduce them to the development teams, announce their appointment to the community, and provide information on the structure of the internal communications channels.
+The Community Manager should also help the new team member to settle into their position, support and train them as necessary, introduce them to the development teams, announce their appointment to the community, and provide information on the structure of the internal communications channels.